TOMToolkit/tomtoolkit.github.io/docs/tomarchitecture.md

 found in the TOM toolkit documentation](/docs/) are simply Django concepts rewritten in a TOM context.

-## Extending and Customizing the TOM Toolkit.
+## Extending and Customizing the TOM Toolkit

 As mentioned before, Django is well known for its extendibility and modularity.
 The toolkit takes advantage of these strengths heavily.
 In many ways, the TOM